Understanding Pulmonary Fibrosis

 Naomi Matsushita of Toronto, Ontario, Canada, has interstitial pneumonia, one of the 200 types of pulmonary fibrosis (PF), as well as anti-synthetase syndrome, an auto-immune condition.
 This is her story.

-Take action today and help all patients with any chronic fibrosing interstitial lung disease obtain coverage for nintedanib (Ofev).
+Take action today and help patients with any chronic fibrosing interstitial lung disease obtain coverage for nintedanib (Ofev).
+Right now, only those with IPF are reimbursed.